trevorhsong/trevorhsong.github.io/_pages/extracurricular.md

 classes: wide
 ---

-I used to have a lot of hobbies but now only persist in tennis.
+I used to have a lot of hobbies but now only persist in tennis and music.

 I play a one-handed backhand.
 The racquets I recommend are:
 - Wilson PS85, used by Pete Sampras
 - Wilson K90, used by Roger Federer
 - Head Prestige, used by Marat Safin

+I have a deep affection for music, particularly songs that evoke a sense of nostalgia, poignance, and melancholy.
+My musical preferences span several genres, with a particular fondness for Celtic, psychedelic rock, and sadcore.
+- Lake of Tears, a Swedish heavy metal group, was the first rock band that captured my attention.
+Among Chinese bands, Wubai & China Blue holds a special place in my heart, standing out as my favorite.

 ## Leisure interests in the old days...
 Film photography